 “Beliefs may become so general that they lack any specific or necessary relation to particular values, and the values themselves can no longer provide a firm grounding for the society's basic rules.
 People follow the rules, regardless of their values, and they hold their values, regardless of their beliefs.
 What Parsons calls the cultural system therefore loses its grip on the social order.
 Beliefs and values, rules and regulations float more or less independently in a sea of cultural options that lack any logical or necessary relationship to each other.
 One can follow the rules because to do so is expedient rather than right.
 One can do the right thing because it is one way to avoid conflict or surveillance, regardless of whether one considers the right thing to be good.
 Furthermore, one can do what is good regardless of whether one thinks it is true or has any lasting value that transcends self.
 One's choices and ethics may be expedient or situational, and one's values can be utilitarian or relative to the society one belongs to, and one's beliefs may support one's values but lack and transcendent authority.”

-As mentioned above, the evidence points very much to the fact that it is not a bad thing if the beliefs that underlay moral actions lack transcendental authority.
+The evidence points very much to the fact that it is not a bad thing if the beliefs that underlay moral actions lack transcendental authority.
 It seems to be turning out in the long run that this is a good thing.
 The embrace of human rights, the greatest preventer of national and cultural abuse of minorities, for example, is promoted by secular organisations (the United Nations being the biggest of them), and, opposed strongly by religious organisations in every country.

 “If people are good only because they fear punishment, and hope for reward, then we are a sorry lot indeed.”